Quinnipiac Assignment #05 – Basic Web Analytics

 A visit to NESN’s advertising sales site (there is a tiny link at the bottom of the website’s home page) shows the channel boasting a reach to an audience of 4.5 million, mainly throughout the New England region.
 But these sales are for either advertisements on television or sporting venue sponsorships at Fenway Park or the Boston Garden.

 However, the contact page does include a means of requesting information on advertising on NESN.com.

 So I repeat – what are clicks worth to NESN?

 The Chartbeat data shows hundreds of daily clicks on advertising links.
 If a click is worth one-tenth of a penny, then 200 clicks makes a measly twenty cents.
 Multiply that by 365 days and the campaign is a disaster, at $73/year.
 So that is not what NESN is dependent upon.

-Clicks are nothing to NESN.
+Yet clicks are nothing to NESN.
 The rights to the rental of space on the blog are where it’s at.
-No wonder the presences on Pinterest, etc. are fairly small – none of the followings on social media come anywhere near the 4.5 million reach boasted by the advertising department.
+So, no wonder the presences on Pinterest, etc. are fairly small – none of the followings on social media come anywhere near the 4.5 million reach boasted by the advertising department.
 Basic web analytics are kinda important.
 But good old-fashioned advertising is what really matters to NESN.